-Microsoft has an interesting bundling policy as it sells the Office suite very differently across the world.
+Microsoft has an interesting bundling policy.
+Microsoft sells the Office suite of software very differently across the world.
 The Office Suite generally consists of Word, Excel, PowerPoint and Outlook.
-The suite is considered to be one of the mostly widely used work related or productivity software in the world.
+The suite is one of the most widely used work related or productivity software in the world.

-The Office programs are also one of the most pirated softwares.
-In order to combat this piracy, Microsoft sells stand-alone programs like Word, PowerPoint for cheaper than the Office Suite.
-This makes sense, but in some countries the Office Suite is cheaper than just one single program.
+In order to combat this piracy, Microsoft sells stand-alone programs like Word, PowerPoint for a cheaper price than the entire Office Suite.
+This makes sense, but when you realize that in some countries the Office Suite is actually cheaper than purchasing just one single program like Word or Excel.

 Using the Real Exchange Rate, I was able to calculate what the price of the bundle and the stand-alone would be in US$.
-This allows me to compare where the software is the cheapest.
-I can then compare rates to see if their pricing strategy is related to the piracy rate.
+This allows me to compare where Microsoft office is the cheapest.
+I can then compare rates to see if their pricing strategy is related to the piracy rate in that country.

 Effect of Microsoft’s Bundling Policy

 By choosing this kind of pricing, Microsoft forces you to choose the product they want you to buy.

 For example: in the Eurozone countries, you are better off buying the bundle that an individual program.
 However, in countries like India and Russia where piracy rates are high, you might just buy the stand alone program.
 The Office Suite and Standalone programs are cheapest in Russia and most expensive in Japan.